 Finding a gift for someone is stress, whether it’s a small Christmas gift for a coworker, a graduation gift for your little brother, or a present for Father’s Day.

 But don’t worry; we have your back with a good knife.

 Here’s a look at 20 easy knife-related gift ideas that are sure to get some genuine smiles and thanks.
 The best part is that everything’s under $20.

-We’ll start with an easy one—the HallMark Stainless Steel Lockback.
+We’ll start with an easy one—the HallMark Money Clip.
 This is one of our bestsellers at the moment.
 Why?
-You can get this reliable little folder laser-engraved with an inscription of your choice for only $14.99.
+This is an excellent all-around EDC tool with the dual purpose of being a money clip.
 That alone makes this gift a no-brainer.

 2. Kershaw Shuffle